 While inside, you might have thought it was eternal.
 And it is.
 But on Monday night it was a devastating moment to watch it burn.

 Somehow I heard the bad news around eight or nine in the evening.
 The spire was already collapsed and the fire quite extensive.

 Today we live in the world, where news travels fast.
 The disaster was of that importance that basically all major TV stations around Europe and in the US (I cannot say anything about the other continents) were broadcasting live pictures till very late night hours.
 Changing channels you were able to observe the rescue efforts.
 They were extensive and made a modern way.

 First I was thinking, how it was possible in the modern world that a fire like that appeared at all.
 I was sitting paralyzed in front of the TV set wondering whether I would be able to see the interior yet again in my lifetime.
 But later in the night and in the morning I was glad to see how professionally the rescue was carried out.

 As I started to follow, the rescue efforts, the flames were already in the North belfry.
-The news was, it might collapse as well, due to changes in the temperature that in turn might have caused changes in the stone and in the binding material.
+The news was, it might collapse as well.
+Temperature changes might have caused changes in the stone and in the binding material.
 Unbelievable.
 But shortly after a communique – the fire in the belfry was contained.
 Soon after, you could have seen red and white lights pointing into its interior.
 One of the broadcasting stations made a close-up.
 At that moment, I realized, there were firefighters inside, who scanned the belfry with a night vision device, probably equipped with a temperature detector as well.
 The other doused indicated spots with a stream of water to cool the stone construction slowly down.
 You could also have seen firefighters on ladders quite close to the top of the cathedral dousing its interior with water at several points.

-Another communique was, much of the treasures had been carried out of the building and deposited in a safe place.
+Another communique was, much of the treasures had been carried out of the building.
+They had been deposited in a safe place.